-The electricity grid operator in Ontario, Canada is experiencing such financial challenges as it deploys more non-dispatchable, intermittent, weather-dependent wind turbines.
+The electricity grid operator in Ontario, Canada is experiencing such financial challenges as it deploys more non-dispatchable, intermittent, asynchronous, weather-dependent wind turbines.

 Germany has regularly experienced similar financial challenges when weather-dependent renewables over produce in relation to electricity demand, for example early May 2016.

 Another metric that requires serious consideration is capacity factor.
 For example, wind turbines may have a capacity factor of 35% (eg, a 100 megawatt (MW) wind farm, over an annual basis, may have an average output of 35MW).
-It seems high pressure systems are getting larger in size and lasting longer in duration (high pressure systems generally mean minimal wind).
+It seems high pressure weather systems are getting larger in size and lasting longer in duration (high pressure systems generally mean minimal wind).
 Today, if the wind is calm, that electricity generation gap is generally filled with natural gas (it is currently the most flexible and inexpensive dispatchable source, specifically in USA).
 What happens if a wind farm operates at 100 percent of its capacity?
 It depends on the demand at that time, its output could help meet demand or if demand is low, curtailment may be required.
 In the future, nuclear could be a zero-carbon source of dispatchable electricity generation.
 Nuclear is occasionally operated for load following in some parts of the world, for example, France and Germany.